nickharutyunyan/nick-personal-website/content/authors/admin/_index.md

 I am looking for new opportunities in Munich and Berlin after September 2020.
 I am interested in R&D and software product management.
 I love software that helps improve individual lives.

-As a PhD student in 2016--2019, I worked closely with industry and:
+Since 2016, as a PhD student and then postdoc, I have worked closely with industry and:

 <ul>
   <li>collaborated with 20+ companies, including Facebook, Intel, Software AG, BMW, and Zalando</li>